checkson-io/checkson-pubsub-self-check/README.md

 ## Use check on Checkson

-This check can be used on [checkson.io](https://checkson.io) with the following Docker image:
+This check can be used on [checkson.io](https://checkson.io) (or anywhere else) with the following Docker image:

 ```
 ghcr.io/checkson-io/checkson-pagespeed-check:main